nesl/TSFM_Building/README.md

 ```
 !huggingface-cli download time-series-foundation-models/Lag-Llama lag-llama.ckpt --local-dir ./
 ```
-copy the model file to lag-llama
+and it will copy the model file to lag-llama

 ## Contact Information